image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Crockpot Tuscan Chicken

-Jump to Recipe
+Pin RecipeJump to Recipe

-overhead image of crockpot tuscan chicken in white slow cooker
+overhead image of crockpot tuscan chicken in white slow cooker.

 This Baked Tuscan Chicken combines some of my favorite flavors into one delicious dish!
 There are days though that it feels really nice knowing that dinner is cooking away in the slow cooker (and we all love this Slow Cooker Chicken Breast!)

-ingredients needed for crockpot tuscan chicken
+ingredients needed for crockpot tuscan chicken in bowls and plate.

 • Chicken Breasts: I use boneless and skinless chicken breasts for this recipe.
+Boneless, skinless chicken thighs will also work — you’ll need about twice as many or the same weight.

-• Seasonings: we’re seasoning the chicken with a simple blend of salt, Italian seasoning, paprika, and black pepper.
+• Seasonings: We’re seasoning the chicken with a simple blend of salt, Italian seasoning, paprika and black pepper.

-• Cornstarch: helps thicken the sauce as it cooks.
+• Cornstarch: Helps thicken the sauce as it cooks.

-• Minced Garlic: use freshly minced garlic for the best flavor.
+• Garlic: Use freshly minced garlic cloves for the best flavor.

-• Parmesan Cheese: use freshly shredded parmesan for the best flavor.
+• Parmesan Cheese: Use freshly shredded parmesan for the best flavor.

 • Chopped Spinach: I recommend using fresh spinach for this recipe.
 Frozen spinach will water down the sauce, so be sure to thaw and squeeze it out if you are using it.